Asymptotic Performance Analysis of Large-Scale Active IRS-Aided Wireless Network: INTRODUCTION

 In this paper, we conduct performance analysis of a large-scale active IRS-aided wireless communication network, and our main contributions are summarized as follows:

 \begin{enumerate} \item To find the dominant affecting factor of active IRS-aided communication network, a new factor, called average SNR $\gamma_0$ at IRS, is defined, and its asymptotic simple expression is derived by using the weak law of large numbers as the number $N$ of elements of IRS goes to medium-scale and large-scale.
 Using this definition, when $N$ tends to large-scale, the receive SNR at user is proven to be a linear increasing function of a product of $N$ and $\gamma_0$.
-Considering parameter $\gamma_0$ is the ratio of $P_s$ to $\sigma_i^2$, where $P_s$ is the transmit power at BS and $\sigma_i^2$ is the noise power at active IRS.
-In other words, $\gamma_0$ will have a dominant impact on system rate performance given a fixed number of active IRS elements.
+Considering parameter $\gamma_0$ is proportional to the ratio of $P_s$ to $\sigma_i^2$, where $P_s$ is the transmit power at BS and $\sigma_i^2$ is the noise power at active IRS.
+In other words, $\gamma_0$ will have a significant impact on system rate performance given a fixed number of active IRS elements.

 \item To evaluate the influence of adjusting the transmit power $P_s$ at BS or the reflected power $P_i$ at IRS on rate performance, two situations are considered as follows: adjust $P_i$ with fixed $P_s$ and adjust any one of $P_i$ and $P_s$ under their sum constraint.
 In the first case, when $P_s$ is fixed, there exists an optimal $P_i$ and we give a closed-form expression of the optimal $P_i$ in this case.
-In the second case, an efficient power allocation (PA) strategy is given in the presence of a constraint on the sum of $P_i$ and $P_s$, and it shows rate gain of 0.83 bit over equal PA (EPA).
+In the second case, an efficient power allocation (PA) strategy is given in the presence of a constraint on the sum of $P_i$ and $P_s$, and it shows a rate gain of 0.83 bit over equal PA (EPA).

-\item To see the performance loss caused by finite phase shifters at active IRS, according to the law of large numbers, the closed-form expressions for the performance loss (PL) of user's asymptotic SNR, AR, and BER for passive IRS or active IRS are derive firstly.
+\item To see the performance loss caused by finite phase shifters at active IRS, according to the law of large numbers, the closed-form expressions for the performance loss (PL) of user's asymptotic SNR, AR, and BER are derived firstly.
 Subsequently, expressions for the approximate performance loss (APL) of SNR, AR and BER are given based on the Taylor series expansions.
 Numerical simulations show that when the number of quantization bits is greater than or equal to 3, the loss of the asymptotic SNR and AR of the active IRS-aided wireless network are less than 0.22 dB and 0.08 bits/s/Hz, respectively, and the corresponding BER performance loss may be ignored. \end{enumerate}